Himolde-IBE110/Labs/Security/README.md

 In this lab we will be using the MD5, SHA and SHA256 algorithms implemented in the Python Cryptography Toolkit (Package Crypto): collection of cryptographic modules that implement various functions and algorithms.
 Documentation: https://pypi.python.org/pypi/pycrypto/2.6.
 Python: http://docs.python-guide.org/en/latest/scenarios/crypto/

+### Question 2: Reversig hashes
-Question 4: Try using CrackStation.net or HashKiller.co.uk to reverse passwords hashes and secrets in the dump_22_11_2013.db file.
-Check your results in the previous question.

-Inspect and try to determine by referring to this table: hash function - output size
+Try using CrackStation.net or HashKiller.co.uk to reverse the next secret hashes.
+Inspect and verify that the size of the output is correct by  referring to this table: hash function - output size
 MD5 - 128 bits
 SHA - 160 bits
 SHA256 - 256 bits
-which hash function was used from MD5, SHA and SHA256.
+whether the hash function was MD5, SHA or SHA256.

-Try using CrackStation.net or HashKiller.co.uk to reverse the secrets hashes:
 ```
 6655fcfadca4adff9933c07842161c65f993c9bd
 201b8f20dd1695d7d46e80a23f0487d1cb91e255